-75.(1) The holder of an annual licence certificate must, during the period prescribed for the purposes of section 74(3)(b), apply to the Council for renewal of the certificate.

-(2) The application must be-

-- (a) in the form approved by the Council; and - (b) supported by- - (i) proof that the applicant has practised in the relevant area of nursing or midwifery within the previous 5 years; and - (ii) such other information as the Council may require.

-(3) If the Council is not satisfied that the applicant has practised in the relevant area of nursing or midwifery within the previous 5 years, the Council may-

-- (a) refuse to grant the renewal; or - (b) grant the renewal subject to such conditions as the Council considers appropriate, including conditions about education, training and experience to be undertaken or gained.

-(4) If, during the period prescribed for the purposes of section 74(3)(b), application is made by a person for renewal of an annual licence certificate and the prescribed annual licence fee is paid, the annual licence certificate concerned does not expire until the application is determined, unless the person's registration, enrolment or authorisation to practise midwifery is earlier cancelled or suspended.
+- 75.(1) The holder of an annual licence certificate must, during the payment period, apply to the council for renewal of the certificate. - (2) The application must be- - (a) in the form approved by the council; and - (b) supported by- - (i) proof that the applicant has practised in the relevant area of nursing or midwifery within the previous 5 years; and - (ii) such other information as the council may require; and - (c) accompanied by the annual licence certificate fee. - (3) If the council is not satisfied that the applicant has practised in the relevant area of nursing or midwifery within the previous 5 years, the council may- - (a) refuse to grant the renewal; or - (b) grant the renewal subject to such conditions as the council considers appropriate, including conditions about education, training and experience to be undertaken or gained. - (4) If, during the payment period, application is made by a person for renewal of an annual licence certificate and the annual licence certificate fee is paid, the annual licence certificate concerned does not expire until the application is determined, unless the person's registration, enrolment or authorisation to practise midwifery is earlier cancelled or suspended.